truenas/middleware/docs/userguide/index.rst

 * it takes time.
 Depending upon the size of the application, the amount of dependencies, the amount of CPU and RAM on the system, and the current load on the FreeNAS® system, the amount of time can range from a few minutes to a few hours or even to a few days.

-**NOTE:** if the port doesn't provide any compile options, you are better off saving your time and the FreeNAS® system's resources by using the
+.. note:: if the port doesn't provide any compile options, you are better off saving your time and the FreeNAS® system's resources by using the
    **pkg install** command instead.

 You can determine if the port has any configurable compile options by clicking its FreshPorts listing.
 Figure 13.5a shows the “Configuration Options” for audiotag.

 **Figure 13.5a: Configuration Options for Audiotag**

 |10000000000002E1000002757E7365A6_png|